 When Vivi sells Eleanor's story, I wished Eleanor had tried to do the decent thing rather than sneak off taking what's left of Hugo’s reputation with her.

-The Happily-Ever-After happens very suddenly.
+The Happily-Ever-After happens abruptly.
 Which is probably why the epilogue covers several years, as this reader needed reassurance as the conflict wasn't the kind for all parties, including Vivi and Geraldine, to recover from in one scene.

 3 Harlequin Presents stars for voice and characterisation that almost makes up for heroine issues, pacing and tone.